Ex-LA council top aide to plead guilty in $1M bribery scheme

 Esparza’s boss is only identified in documents as “Councilmember A” but prosecutors said Esparza was the member’s special assistant and the member chaired the City Council’s powerful Planning and Land Use Management Committee.

-Those indications point to Huizar, who chaired the management committee until 2018, when he was stripped of that and other assignments following FBI raids on his home and offices.
+Huizar chaired the management committee until 2018, when he was stripped of that and other assignments following FBI raids on his home and offices.
 Huizar hasn’t been arrested or charged with a crime but remains under investigation and colleagues have called on him to resign.

-Esparza is the fourth person to agree to plead guilty in the sweeping investigation.
-The others include a real estate developer, a political fundraiser and former councilman Mitchell Englander.
+Esparza is the fourth person to agree to plead guilty in the sweeping LA corruption probe.
+The others include a real estate developer, political fundraiser and former councilman Mitchell Englander.

-Englander is scheduled to plead guilty on June 4.
-He’s accused of obstructing an investigation into his acceptance of tens of thousands of dollars in cash, female escort services and other perks.
+Englander is expected to plead guilty on June 4.
+He’s accused of obstructing an investigation into tens of thousands of dollars in cash, female escort services and other perks.